lafritemema/MARS_PROJECT/README.md

 ### run.sh

 Script to run all the micro-services (sequencer, enip-proxy and build-processor).
-The script launch a new terminal for each micro-services.
+The script launches a new terminal for each micro-services.

 ### run_build_processor.sh